yangjiang3973/learn-vue/dev-diary.md

 1. (DONE) implement props for component

-2. (TODO) should systematiclly implement compoent feature
+2. (TODO) should systematiclly implement component feature

+3. (IN PROGRESS) diff algo

+# 2020-12-21

+1.